 Medium Density Housing

-The NSW Government has changed the planning rules to introduce a new framework for medium density housing.
+The NSW Government has made several changes to the planning rules over the last few years in relation to medium density housing types.

-The Low Rise Medium Density Housing Code allows dual occupancies, manor houses and terraces (up to two storeys) to be carried out under a fast-track complying development approval.
+In 2020 the Low Rise Medium Density Housing Code came into force, which allows dual occupancies, manor houses and terraces (up to two storeys) to be carried out under a fast-track complying development approval.

-The effect of the new rules will differ depending on your suburb and zoning:
+The effect of these rules will differ depending on your suburb and zoning:

 data table